Your Old Droog: Biography

 Kinison EP, Your Old Droog's second EP, was released on February 4, 2015, again on SoundCloud.
 Kinisons lyrical theme is that of Droog's appreciation of rock music as a child, with songs named after Rage Against the Machine, Porno for Pyros, and Sonic Youth.
 That February and March, Your Old Droog supported DJ Premier and Royce da 5'9" on their PRhyme Tour.
 Your Old Droog's third EP, The Nicest, was released on July 17, 2015.

 In February 2017, Your Old Droog released What Happened to Fire?, an EP in collaboration with Ratking rapper Wiki.
 Later that month, Packs, Droog's second full-length album, was announced to be released on March 10, 2017.
 To coincide with the announcement, a music video for the album's single "Help" was released, featuring Wiki and Edan.

 Droog released three full-length albums in 2019, with It Wasn't Even Close, Transportation, and Jewelry.
-It Wasn't Even Close was produced by Mach-Hommy and came out on April 20, 2019, featuring appearances by DOOM, and Wiki.
+It Wasn't Even Close was produced by Mach-Hommy and came out on April 20, 2019, featuring appearances by Doom, Wiki and Lil Ugly Mane.
 Transportation was produced again by Mono En Stereo and was released in June.
-Jewelry was released on December 23, 2019, featuring collaborations with the album's executive producer Mach-Hommy as well as DOOM, Matisyahu, Quelle Chris, Edan, and Cohen Beats.
+Jewelry was released on December 23, 2019, featuring collaborations with the album's executive producer Mach-Hommy as well as Doom, Matisyahu, Quelle Chris, Edan, and Cohen Beats.
 The album is a celebration of his Jewish heritage, labeled a "A Chanukah Celebration" with Your Old Droog stating "I'm no longer going to diminish my heritage for your comfort, some people hate simply for the sake of hating, let them crumble under the weight of that burden...we will celebrate light and life...I'm a Jew in America.
 This is my story.
 Shalom."

 Artistry and influences

 Your Old Droog has been extensively compared to fellow New York rapper Nas, to the point of theories being developed that his debut EP was actually recorded by Nas under an alter ego.
 Droog has appreciated the comparison and deemed it a compliment; he also named Big Daddy Kane, Big L, and Kool G Rap as influences, as well as Beanie Sigel, Freeway, Cassidy, and Lloyd Banks.
-He has named MF DOOM as one of his favorites, from whom he has learned his approach to privacy as a rapper in the public eye.
+He has named MF Doom as one of his favorites, from whom he has learned his approach to privacy as a rapper in the public eye.